WesVleuten/gitflow/README.md

 ## How to setup git

-Installing git can be easy, but linking it to your github account can be a bit tricky.
+Installing git can be easy, but linking it to your GitHub account can be a bit tricky.
 Here I'll outline on how to do both setup and config.

 I recommend GitHub Desktop.
 You can download it [here](https://desktop.github.com/).
-While you are installing you can login into your github account in the app by clicking "Sign in to Github.com", after you've signed in you're asked to configure git.
-Use your full name and email adress here, it is probably prefilled.
+While you are installing you can login into your GitHub account in the app by clicking "Sign in to Github.com", after you've signed in you're asked to configure git.
+Use your full name and email address here, it is probably prefilled.
-After that you can click on finish and github desktop is installed!
+After that, you can click on finish and GitHub desktop is installed!

 [back to top](#table-of-contents)